philipwalton/blog/articles/the-dark-side-of-polyfilling-css.md

 }
 ```

-Of course, if you're paying attention, this still doesn't quite work because it alters the specificity of these selectors, which will likely affect the cascade order. *However*, we can ensure the proper cascade order is maintained by increasing *every other selector* on the page by the same specificity amount with some clever hackery:
+Of course, if you're paying attention, this still doesn't quite work because it alters the specificity of these selectors, which will likely lead to unintended side-effects. *However*, we can ensure the proper cascade order is maintained by increasing *every other selector* on the page by the same specificity amount with some clever hackery:

 ```css
 *​**:not(.z)** {